About the ML-SPL API

-For information about the algorithms packaged with the Splunk Machine Learning Toolkit, see Algorithms in the Machine Learning Toolkit User Guide.
+For information about the algorithms packaged with the Splunk Machine Learning Toolkit, see Algorithms in the Machine Learning Toolkit in the User Guide.

 You can also extend the Machine Learning Toolkit with over 300 open source Python algorithms from scikit-learn, pandas, statsmodel, numpy, and scipy libraries.
 These open source algorithms are available to the Machine Learning Toolkit through the Python for Scientific Computing add-on available on Splunkbase.

 You can also package your custom algorithm as a separate app to share on Splunkbase so it can be used by other Machine Learning Toolkit users.

 Coding knowledge is required to add a custom algorithm to the Machine Learning Toolkit.
 Advanced Python experience or development experience is also an asset.

 On-prem customers looking for solutions that fall outside of the 30 native algorithms can also use GitHub to add more algorithms.
 Solve custom use cases through sharing and reusing algorithms in the Splunk Community for MLTK on GitHub.
 Here you can also learn about new machine learning algorithms from the Splunk open source community, and help fellow users of the toolkit.

 Splunk Cloud Platform customers can also use GitHub to add more algorithms via an app.
 The Splunk GitHub for Machine learning app provides access to custom algorithms and is based on the Machine Learning Toolkit open source repo.
 Splunk Cloud Platform customers need to create a support ticket to have this app installed.